vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/basic-setup.md

 Let's add the most simple logic we can to our runtime: a function which stores a variable.

 To do this we'll use [`StorageValue`][storagevalue-rustdocs] from Substrate's [storage API][storage-api-rustdocs].
 This trait depends on the storage macro.
-All that means for our purposes is for any storage item we want to declare, we must include `#[pallet::storage]` beforehand.
+All that means for our purposes is that for any storage item we want to declare, we must include `#[pallet::storage]` beforehand.
 Using `StorageValue` as an example, this would look like this:

 ```rust
 #[pallet::storage]